nuchs/toys/hangman/notes/notes5.md

 clap = "^2"
 ```

-CLAP's API is geuninely a joy to use, it uses the
+CLAP's API is genuinely a joy to use, it uses the
 [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to
 create a specification of how the command line args should be parsed
-which is incredibly intuative.
-I wrote the follwoign which worked
+which is incredibly intuitive.
+I wrote the following which worked
 first time

 ```rust